Naman1997/simple-fcos-cluster/README.md

 ## Dependencies

 `Client` refers to the node that will be executing `terraform apply` to create the cluster.
-The `Raspberry Pi` can be replaced with a VM or a LXC container.
-The items marked `Optional` are needed only when you want to expose your kubernetes services to the internet via WireGuard.

 | Dependency | Location |
 | ------ | ------ |